 Consistent school attendance is an essential component of each student's education.
 Absence from school will affect a student's ability to succeed in class; for this reason, students and parents/guardians should make every effort to avoid unnecessary absences.
-Additionally, state law mandates compulsory school attendance for children of a certain age, and another state law deals with attendance for course credit and a student's final grade.
+Additionally, state law mandates compulsory school attendance for children of a certain age, and establishes guidelines for course credit and a student's final grade.
 These laws are discussed below.

-Nearly all tardiness is avoidable and is excusable only in cases of illness or emergency.
 If a student arrives late to school, a parent must report to the school office to complete a tardy slip.
 Warning letters will be given for excessive tardies and absences.
 Repeated tardiness will result in disciplinary consequences as allowed by the Student Code of Conduct.